September 21, 2023

 Frontier Town, located in North Hudson, NY, was well known both near and far.
 Any kid growing up in the 1950’s through the 70’s would have known about it and most certainly, hounded their parents until they got a chance to visit.
 Most likely some of the parents were equally excited to visit and join in the fun as well.

 Back in those early decades, TV and movie westerns were very popular for both young and old alike.
 It would only make sense that a theme park based on the genre, would attract families from miles around.
-In 1951, Art Benson had a dream to build a western theme amusement park in the Adirondacks region of New York.
+In 1951, Art Bensen had a dream to build a western theme amusement park in the Adirondacks region of New York.
 With the added enticement of the nearby Schroon Lake, such a destination would easily entice vacationers of all ages.
-So it did, as it flourished and became extremely popular in the 60’s and 70’s.
+So it did, as it flourished and became extremely popular in the 60's and 70's.
 The video below is a great flashback to the glory days of Frontier Town.

 Back in those times, every kid who watched Gunsmoke, Bonanza, The Rifleman and all the other TV westerns also played “cowboys and Indians”, in just about every back yard in the USA.
 The chance to visit a western theme park would have been the dream of most any kid…especially if you were a young boy.

-Frontier Town is now a ghost town
+Frontier Town, a childhood dream, is now a long forgotten ghost town

 Unfortunately, I never did get to visit Frontier Town when I was a kid.
 We may have driven by it though and certainly would have known about it.
 You couldn’t miss the ads on local TV.
 Any kid who did get to visit the theme park definitely had bragging rights.

-On a cool day in April 2015, I did get the chance to visit Frontier Town.
-Though I completely missed it during it’s heyday and even into the 1980’s and 90’s when it was sold and later revived (unsuccessfully), Frontier Town retained a certain fascination.
-I had discussed it with a friend of mine, Chad Abramovich (of the simply fantastic blog, Obscure Vermont).
-He had visited the abandoned property before, albeit during winter months when it was not quite so easy to get around and see everything.
+Chad had visited the abandoned property before, albeit during winter months when it was not quite so easy to get around and see everything.
 Needless to say, Chad was chomping at the bit for a chance to return and take some more photos of the long dead theme park.
-With me trudging along with a video camera, we managed to thoroughly document most of the remains of Frontier Town before it entirely decays into obscurity (pun intended Chad!).
+With me trudging along with a video camera, we managed to thoroughly document most of what remains of Frontier Town, before it entirely decays into obscurity (pun intended Chad!).

 Although I placed a teaser video on YouTube rather quickly after the trip last year, I finally had a chance to edit the footage correctly and can now present the full 40 minute version.
 After spending the day adding visual effects, sound bites and music snippets from old TV westerns and movies, I decided to scrap the overly produced video and just upload the basics, so here it is in glorious 1080p resolution.
 We tried to do as thorough of a trip as possible.
 Hope you enjoy it!